Cyace84/tip4/src/pages/specification/tip4_2.md

     "external_url": "https://everscale.network"
 }
 ````

 The source files' URLs can be [IPFSs](https://www.ipfs.com/) links where all the files with their relevant IDs are stored.
-The collection contract and each NFT contract will have a separate json field stored in their code and the off-chain services will read and render the asset based on the motioned filed.
+The collection contract and each NFT contract will have a separate json field stored in their code.

-Please note that the collection contracts will typically have the same JSON metadata as the first NFT ID within the collection.
-`
 ### Advanced

 Here you can find a bit more advanced implementation of the JSON objects that are used as the metadata of the NFTs: